trisDeveloper/focusty/README.md

 ## Roadmap 🗺️

-- **Enhanced Task Features**: Implement sub tasks, task prioritization, and categories to elevate task management capabilities.
+- **Enhanced Task Features**: Implement sub tasks, and categories to elevate task management capabilities.
 - **Integration with External Tools**: Seamlessly integrate with popular productivity tools such as Google Calendar and Trello to streamline workflows and maximize efficiency.
-- **Security Enhancements**: Strengthen security measures to safeguard user data and privacy, including implementing encryption protocols, enhancing authentication mechanisms, and conducting regular security audits.
+- **Security Enhancements**: Regular security audits and data encryption, **OAuth** Integration to simplify login while maintaining security.

 ## Contributing 🤝